-What is Mexican Sour Cream?
+What is Crema?

 Think of Crema Mexican as the Mexican version of French crème fraiche or American sour cream.
 It is slightly thinner and a bit sweeter and often served along with cotija or queso fresco cheeses.